The 100 Largest Self Storage Companies in the U.S.: Who Owns the Market?

 Public Storage tops the charts as the biggest owner of self storage space in the U.S. Following closely are Extra Space Storage, U-Haul, National Storage Affiliates, and CubeSmart.
 These companies represent the biggest self storage REITs, delivering some of the most profitable stock dividends on Wall Street.
 (It’s worth noting that while U-Haul is publicly traded on the New York Stock Exchange, it operates primarily as a moving company and is not a REIT).
 Public Storage, Extra Space Storage, and National Storage Affiliates have also been recognized by The Motley Fool as the best self storage REITs to invest in.
 However, only Public Storage and Extra Space Storage are listed in the prestigious S&P 500.

 The rest of the top 10 is made up of non-REIT companies that still own significant inventories.
-Together, the companies ranked 6th through 10th own nearly 5% of the national self storage stock, showcasing a range of diverse operational structures.
+Together, the companies ranked 6th through 10th own nearly 5% of the national self storage stock, which showcases a range of diverse operational structures.
 Private equity firms SROA Capital (#6) and Prime Group Holdings (#7) operate as limited liability companies (LLCs), while Merit Hill (#8) is a limited partnership (LP).
-StorageMart (#9) stands out as a family-owned, privately operated self storage company, while The William Warren Group is a real estate investment and development company.
+StorageMart (#9) stands out as a family-owned, privately operated self storage company, while SmartStop Self Storage is a real estate investment company.

 Some of these smaller players have built impressive inventories despite entering the game later than the REITs.
-For instance, SROA Capital, founded in 2013, now owns 25 million square feet of self storage space—half the inventory of CubeSmart, the newest REIT, which was established in 2004 under a different name.
+For instance, SROA Capital, founded in 2013, now owns 26 million square feet of self storage space — half the inventory of CubeSmart, the newest REIT, which was established in 2004 under a different name.

 Aside from differences in their business and operating models, one thing these companies share is a preference for specific types of locations: highly urban, migration hotspots with strong economies and growing populations.
-The top five companies, for example, hold the majority of their properties in Texas, California, and Florida, with Prime Group Holdings (#7), Merit Hill Capital (#8), and William Warren Group (#10) following suit.
+Four of the top five companies, for example, hold the majority of their properties in Texas, California, and Florida, with Prime Group Holdings (#7), Merit Hill Capital (#8), and SmartStop Self Storage (#10) following suit.

 Georgia is also making its mark as a rising self storage hotspot.
 While Texas and Florida dominate state-to-state moving trends, Georgia ranks fifth for new arrivals.
 This trend highlights the state’s economic vitality and strong consumer spending, both of which are fueling a growing demand for self storage.